msztolcman/sendria/README.md

 Configure Django
 ----------------

-To configure Django to work with `MailTrap`, add the following to your projects' `settings.py`:
+To configure Django to work with `Sendria`, add the following to your projects' `settings.py`:

     if DEBUG:
         EMAIL_HOST = '127.0.0.1'